 Sites may submit to QIBA a proposed alternative method and evidence that the results produced by the proposed method are equivalent to this reference method or to the manufacturer method.
 Upon review and approval by QIBA, the alternative method will also become an accepted assessment procedure in this Profile.

-The test procedure described here may be applied to both conventional filtered backprojection reconstruction methods and iterative reconstruction methods.
+The test procedure described here may be applied if the reconstruction method is conventional filtered backprojection or iterative reconstruction.

 4.2.
 Assessment Procedure: Voxel Noise